chuanqisun/htmaa-2025/src/posts/week-09/index.md

 }
 ```

-- server code to stream the AI generated response
+On the server side, I implemented the logic to handle OpenAI's real-time API for transcription and response generation, then stream the synthesized speech back to the ESP32.

-Server (other logic omitted for brevity):
+**Server** (other logic omitted for brevity):

 ```js
 const STATE = {